-Activities coordinator pay in Manchester January 2025
+Activities coordinator pay in Manchester February 2026

 How much do activities coordinators in Manchester get paid?

-Activities coordinators in Manchester earn
+activities coordinators in Manchester earn

 £10.42-12.72 per hour